All Episodes

 Yeah.

-Yeah, I hey hey, Sean, this is Duncan again.
+Hey, Sean, this is Duncan again.

-I mean, I've I've written them letters.
+I mean, I've written him letters.

-You we're we're being faced right now with the same bureaucracy that has one of Trump's ears.
+We're being faced right now with the same bureaucracy that has one of Trump's ears.

-I mean, that's it's that simple.
+I mean, it's that simple.

-I've got to I listen, I brought it up in an interview.
+Listen, I brought it up in an interview.

 What happened in your case?

-Well, we found out that we had spies operating on our base, and then in and around a lot of our patrols.
+Well, we found out that we had spies operating on our base and then in and around a lot of our patrols.

-Um when we ran what would I call a sting operation, basically we collected on these guys for a while, found incontrovertible evidence against them, turned that over to our higher command.
+Basically, we collected on these guys for a while, found incontrovertible evidence against them, turned that over to our higher command.

 They refused to pick these spies up for one reason or another.

-Um I interrogated them myself, scared them into talking, and almost ended up in prison for it.
+I interrogated them myself, scared them into talking, and almost ended up in prison for it.

 Yeah, yeah.

-Why, after listening to this, would anyone want to go?
+Why after listening to this would anyone want to go?

 Yeah, absolutely.